List of dam removals in Massachusetts: Housatonic River

 The Tel-Electric Dam was removed from the West Branch Housatonic River in Pittsfield in 2020.
 The project required safely disposing of 8,000 tons (7,300 metric tons) of sediment contaminated with polychlorinated biphenyl pollution from a General Electric plant.
 The project cost around $4 million and benefited an environmental justice community as defined by the Massachusetts Executive Office of Energy and Environmental Affairs.

 South River

 Proposed removals

 The North and South Rivers Watershed Association is working with town, state, and private stakeholders on the South River Restoration Project, which will remove three dams blocking fish migration on the South River.

 Taunton River

-The structurally deficient High Street Dam dam was the most downstream barrier on the Town River to fish migrating from Narragansett Bay via the Taunton River.
+The structurally deficient High Street Dam was the most downstream barrier on the Town River to fish migrating from Narragansett Bay via the Taunton River.
 Its removal in 2023 opened 10 mi of river to fish passage as well as 354 acre of spawning habitat in Lake Nippenicket.